Marcus-Arcadius/sd-webui-bash-suite/README.md

 ## 📔 ArkiSD-I.sh

 #### The big boi.
 With a single line entered into the web console this bad boi will do literally everything for you, including giving you a link at the end that will allow you to use SD-WebUI's frontend from your local pc.
+Keep the tab with this web terminal open while you're using or running your pod for the first time.
+Duplicate the tab if you'd like to run the other scripts as I've detailed them below.

 #### Initialize it with 'chmod +x ArkiSD-I.sh && bash ArkiSD-I.sh'.
 It'll ask you for a direct link to your model file, I recommend using Dropbox for this.